 • The university recently received its three largest private donations in its history, totaling nearly $250 million.

-• The university's endowment has risen to $1.3 billion.
+• The university's endowment has risen to $1.8 billion in assets.

 Born in Lowell, Meehan was one of seven children in a family where the importance of education was emphasized.
 After attending Lowell public schools, Meehan, a first-generation college student, graduated cum laude from UMass Lowell in 1978 with a degree in education and political science.
 He also earned a master’s degree in public administration from Suffolk University in 1981 and a juris doctor from Suffolk University Law School in 1986.